mrivera42/Wisconsin-Breast-Cancer-Classification/README.md

 # Wisconsin-Breast-Cancer-Classification
-Neural network to classify tumors as benign or malignant from Wisconsin Diagnostic Breast Cancer Dataset.
+Neural network to classify tumors as benign or malignant using Tensorflow Keras Sequential API.
+Data from Wisconsin Diagnostic Breast Cancer Dataset.